Sport in Qatar: Cricket

-Falconry is widely practiced by Qataris.
-The only falconry association is Al Gannas, which was founded in 2008 in the Katara Cultural Village district of Doha, and which hosts the Annual Falconry Festival.
-There are roughly 3,000 people in Qatar who own falcons.
-Hunting season extends from October to April.
-Prices of falcons can be extremely high, being as expensive as QR 1 million.

 Futsal

 Futsal became an officially sanctioned sport in 2007, when the fully professional Qatar Futsal League was established.
 There are two futsal tournaments; the QFA Futsal Cup and the Open Cup, which was inaugurated in 2010.
 Futsal is overseen by a department of the Qatar Football Association.
 A women's league was launched in 2009 under the auspices of the Women's Sports Committee.